MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 * A [KQL Database](create-database.md) for data storage and management.
 Data loaded into a KQL Database is automatically reflected in OneLake, and is available to other workloads.
 * A [KQL Queryset](kusto-query-set.md) to run queries, view, and manipulate query results on data.
 The KQL Queryset allows you to save queries for future use, or export and share queries with others.

-See how these items work together in the end-to-end streaming data consumption and analysis scenario: [Tutorial: Real-Time Analytics](realtime-analytics-tutorial.md)
+See how these items work together in the end-to-end streaming data consumption and analysis scenario: [Real-Time Analytics Tutorial- Introduction](tutorial-introduction.md)

 ## Integration with other workloads